 Paper 4: Writing: Try to answer each writing question at the end of each module in the textbook, firstly with the help of your vocabulary booklet, then again without.
-You can also find questions on the revision pages at the back of your textbook.
+You can also find all of the past writing paper questions in the booklets posted on Google Classroom.